nabilislam30/2048-eks-platform/README.md

 ### Container Security Scanning

-Trivy scans each application image before it is pushed to Amazon ECR.
+Grype scans each application image before it is pushed to Amazon ECR.

 The release pipeline checks for: